Lakeside Joondalup

-Lakeside Joondalup Shopping City is a major shopping centre in the Perth suburb of Joondalup.
+Lakeside Joondalup is a major shopping centre in the Perth suburb of Joondalup.
 Located adjacent to the Joondalup railway station, it is the third largest shopping centre in Western Australia after Westfield Carousel and Karrinyup Shopping Centre.
 The centre contains three supermarkets, Woolworths, Coles and Aldi, three discount department stores, Big W, Kmart and Target, and the department store Myer.

 History and development

 Construction of the centre commenced in 1991, and it opened in late November 1994.
 The latest redevelopment was completed in November 2014.

 Redevelopments

 The centre has undergone a number of relevant extensions and developments since opening.

 Stage 1

 The cinema, originally opened as a Greater Union, was constructed on top of the Joondalup railway line reserve and opened in 1998.
 In 2004, the cinema was sold to Grand Cinemas.
 It is now run by Hoyts after Grand Cinemas' collapse.

 Stage 2

 In 1999, the centre added a Target department store to the south-west corner.
 The area was originally left vacant and was secured until the construction phase began.